Jamyi Witch hiring controversy: Conclusion

 Walker and Huebsch, who had said they would draft legislation to prevent similar hirings by the state of Wisconsin, were ultimately unsuccessful in their efforts to terminate the employment of Witch, who was represented by the Wisconsin State Employees Union, founding body of the American Federation of State, County and Municipal Employees.

 Witch and the prison's only Muslim chaplain were subsequently excluded from the longstanding Waupun Clergy Association, which declared that it was open only to Christians.

-2011 hostage incident

-In 2011, Witch was taken hostage by an inmate who barricaded himself in her office.
-The inmate alleged that Witch masterminded the hostage crisis in order to get a transfer to another prison.
-He claimed that Witch met with him on a prior occasion to plan this hostage situation, though at the time the accuser claims the conspiracy took place, Witch was able to show she was not present due to medical leave.
-The State charged Witch with multiple criminal offenses, including sexual assault as the inmate claimed that she complied with performing a forced sexual act during the hostage situation.
-Prosecutors dropped the charges in August 2013 due to inconsistencies in the accuser's claims.
-Witch stated that the charges should have never been filed, and that she plans to file suit against the department of corrections and other involved agencies.